who-is-gleb/data-import-full-infra/README.md

 # Quick note:
 This is my own custom project that was done by myself.
 Originally, it was an exercise for one of the interviews, but I decided to add it to my portfolio.
 Please feel free to ask any questions regarding the code.
+This application utilizes Airflow to fetch data via HTTP, Clickhouse to store data, and Grafana to visualize data.

 # Infrastructure schema: